Precise Statistical Analysis of Classification Accuracies for Adversarial Training: Introduction

+In adversarial training it is assumed that the modeler has access to clean (unperturbed) data and strives to construct a model that is resilient to potential adversarial perturbations of the test data.
+The article~\cite{lai2020adversarial} considers a different adversarial setup in which an attacker can observe and modify all training data samples in an adversarial manner so as to maximize the estimation error caused by his attack.
+This work introduces the notion of adversarial influence function (AIF) to quantify the sensitivity of estimators to such adversarial attacks, and further derive the optimal estimator, among a certain class of estimator, that minimizes AIF.

-{\bf Standard accuracy and robust accuracy tradeoffs.} As discussed in the introduction, although adversarial training improves the robustness of models against adversarial perturbations in the input, the resulting models often experience subpar generalization on benign inputs compared to their non-adversarial counterparts.
-Several recent papers contain empirical results suggesting a potential trade-off between standard accuracy and robust accuracy.
-A few papers have started to shed light on the theoretical foundations of such tradeoffs~\cite{DBLP:conf/iclr/MadryMSTV18, DBLP:conf/nips/SchmidtSTTM18,tsipras2018robustness,raghunathan2019adversarial, DBLP:conf/icml/ZhangYJXGJ19, pydi2019adversarial, pmlr-v125-javanmard20a, min2020curious,dobriban2020provable} often focusing on very specific models or settings.
+{\bf Standard accuracy and robust accuracy tradeoffs.} Several recent papers contain empirical results suggesting a potential trade-off between standard accuracy and robust accuracy.
+A few papers have started to shed light on the theoretical foundations of such tradeoffs~\cite{DBLP:conf/iclr/MadryMSTV18, DBLP:conf/nips/SchmidtSTTM18,tsipras2018robustness,raghunathan2019adversarial, DBLP:conf/icml/ZhangYJXGJ19, pmlr-v125-javanmard20a, min2020curious,dobriban2020provable} often focusing on very specific models or settings.
 However, a comprehensive quantitative understanding of such tradeoffs is largely underdeveloped.